 *This is split between the Metropolitan Council, Metropolitan Transit, Metropolitan Mosquito Control, and the Hennepin County Regional Railroad Authority.

-The Minneapolis City Council is considering the Mayor’s budget proposal and will vote to adopt a final 2015 budget on Dec.
+The Minneapolis City Council considered the Mayor’s budget proposal and voted to adopt a final 2015 budget on Dec.
 10, 2014.
-Before that vote, there will be two public hearings for the public to comment on the 2015 budget proposal:
+Before that vote, there were two public hearings for the public to comment on the 2015 budget proposal:

 - 6:05 p.m., Tuesday, Nov.
 18, 2014, Room 317, City Hall

 - 6:05 p.m., Wednesday, Dec.
 10, 2014, Room 317, City Hall